The Best Restaurants In Downtown Miami guide image

 Motek is an Israeli restaurant buried inside a huge building full of diamond shops, and getting here will make you feel like a considerably less stressed-out version of Adam Sandler in Uncut Gems.
 There are some very tasty things at the casual restaurant, especially sandwiches.
 We really like their crispy chicken schnitzel sandwich and the arayes burger, handheld beef-stuffed pitas that come with a side of crispy fries.
 The indoor restaurant is also BYOB with no corkage fee.

-Manila Kantina is a small Filipino restaurant and grocer along Flagler where you can sit down and eat a selection of tasty dishes buffet-style for $12 per person.
+Manila Kantina is a small Filipino restaurant and grocer along Flagler where you can sit down and eat a selection of tasty dishes buffet-style for about $12 per person.
 Your options include chicken adobo, dinuguan (pork blood stew), chop suey, lechon kawali, fried lumpia, pinakbet (stewed vegetables), and more.
 It’s all great, but before you leave, browse the shelves to take home some Filipino pantry staples like pancit noodles, bagoong jars, and bibingka mixes.

 Bali Café is a little cash-only Indonesian spot where you can get big portions of dishes you won’t find anywhere else in the area.
 The menu is very large and includes everything from dumplings to sushi rolls—but you should focus on the Indonesian food, like the nasi goreng special.
-It comes on a little cafeteria-style tray with separated portions of fried rice, coconut chicken curry, and an awesomely tender pile of rendang.
+It comes on a little cafeteria-style tray with separated portions of fried rice, coconut chicken curry, and a tender pile of rendang.
 There’s no shortage of things to look at in the restaurant, which is decorated with colorful statues and masks you’ll want to touch and try on.
 Please don’t.

 Not only does Verde have one of the best views in Miami, but it’s casual enough to show up in shorts and a tank top.
 The restaurant is located in the back of the Pérez Art Museum and has a beautiful, uninterrupted view of Biscayne Bay.
 That’s really why you should come here (and why you shouldn’t sit inside), but the food—mostly salads, pizza, and sandwiches—is solid.